How the U.S. aid to Ukraine is taking shape

 The White House and State Department have provided periodic updates when the administration draws new money from the funds Congress has allocated.

-In March, days after the first round of aid was approved, the White House gave details of how $800 millon of the funds had been spent.
+In March, days after the first round of aid was approved, the White House gave details of how $800 million of the funds had been spent.
 They listed:

 Later, Secretary of State Antony Blinken released information on $150 million in arms and equipment from the Department of Defense that was to be sent in May.
 At the time, the government said it was the ninth round of such spending, with a total cost of $3.8 billion.